One of two Canadians accused by China of spying set to begin trial

 In a statement, Spavor’s family called for the unconditional release of both men.

-“Michael is just an ordinary Canadian businessman who has done extraordinary things to build constructive ties between Canada, China and the Democratic People’s Republic of Korea,” the said.
+“Michael is just an ordinary Canadian businessman who has done extraordinary things to build constructive ties between Canada, China and the Democratic People’s Republic of Korea,” they said.

 “He loved living and working in China and would never have done anything to offend the interests of China or the Chinese people.”